fclaerho/urest/README.md

 ### FILTERING

-For performance reasons, the `.select()` implementation is expected to handle the filtering, that is the `offset`, `limit`, `fields` and `kwargs` constraints.
+For performance reasons, the `select()` implementation is expected to handle the filtering, that is the `offset`, `limit`, `fields` and `kwargs` constraints.
 You can also let the server do this work by setting the `post-filtering` flag.